__________________________________________________________________

 we are informed of both.
 The doctrine of salvation that was given to the Church

-by the first apostles was not meant to save human nature, it rather was meant to
+by the first apostles was not meant to save the human body; it rather is intended

-save the human soul.
-The Church age New covenant saves the human
+to save the human soul.
+The Church age New covenant saves the human soul for

-heaven, but at the loss of the human nature for earth.
+heaven, but at the loss of the human body for earth.

-time human nature is under a curse.
-People do not have human rights
+Human nature now is under a curse; men do not have human entitlements that

-recognised of God.
-But in the coming new world the curse of sin shall remove,
+are recognised by God.
+But in the future new world the curse of sin is removed

-and humanity will have normal human rights and be recognised as a legitimate
+and men will have normal human entitlements and be recognised as a legitimate

 life species in God’s protection.
 Human nature will then be restored to normal,